Hanauma Bay is the famous bay for snorkeling on Oahu, and there is an expensive entry fee.

 This is located at the far south end of Waikiki.

-It’s also right near Sans Souci park which is a nice grassy area that you can set up your base too.
+It’s also right near the beachside of Kapiolani Park which is a nice grassy area that you can set up your base too.

 There are beach facilities around here with bathrooms and showers so that can make it convenient too.